The Earring, Part III

 After passing my theological exams, I went on to thrive in the Boy Scouts.
 I had fun crabbing on the Eastern Shore.
 (Crabbing means catching angry crustaceans with string and chicken necks.
 It's like fishing, but more likely to result in the overall sense that nature is disgusting.)
 I learned that a pot with three crabs does not need a lid and a troop of boys does not need free time or they will resort to pranks.

 I even became a minor celebrity at the Boy Scout Jamboree, winning the archery contest and racking up various other minor successes.
-But apparently the Jamboree was the last hurrah for our old Boy Scout leader, who had the good sense to treat religion like a reasonable person treats a wasps' nest: acknowledging its existence, maintaining a respectful distance, and resisting the urge to poke it with a stick.
+But apparently the Jamboree was the last hurrah for our old Boy Scout leader, who had the good sense to treat religion like a reasonable person treats a wasps' nest: acknowledging it exists, maintaining a respectful distance, and resisting the urge to poke it with a stick.

 Enter: The New Guy